scholtzm/vapor/README.md

 - handles log in process, including auth codes and sentry files
 - logs all Steam events to console and file
 - provides API for plugins
+- makes it possible to run multiple bots using a single installation

 Everything else needs to be programmed separately using plugin system.